Fast read

 Other issues that affect how long solar panels last in Australia

-While the previously mentioned issues are the most common, there are some other issues that can occur with low-quality solar panels.
-These include fake MC4 plugs burning out under load or flimsy panel frames and racking failing in heavy winds.
+While the previously mentioned issues are the most common, there are some other issues that can occur with low-quality solar panels in Australia.
+These include fake MC4 plugs burning out under load or flimsy solar panel frames and racking failing in heavy winds.

 A last thought about how long solar panels last in Australia

-Quality solar panels are built to last a long time.
+Quality solar panels are built to last a long time in Australia.
 On average, a solar panel’s lifespan is about 25 years.
 However, this doesn’t mean they stop producing electricity after this period.
 Instead, their efficiency gradually decreases.
-After 25 years, a panel might operate at around 85% of its original capacity, given there are no major failures.
-Then over the following years, it will decrease further in performance till it is not economically viable to keep the panel.
-Proper maintenance, routine inspections, and addressing minor issues promptly can help ensure your solar panels live a long and productive life.